python/cpython/Doc/library/xml.dom.rst

 +------------------+-------------------------------------------+

-Additionally, the :class:`DOMString` defined in the recommendation is mapped to a Python string or Unicode string.
+Additionally, the :class:`DOMString` defined in the recommendation is mapped to a bytes or string object.
 Applications should be able to handle Unicode whenever a string is returned from the DOM.

 The IDL ``null`` value is mapped to ``None``, which may be accepted or